remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - use ground fog in sequences of scenes with color distortion.
 Snappy camera movements, esp when catching the ground fog.
 Bonus if can find choreo of Remilia pointing down.

 ## History
+- 2020/11/21 - A' and bridge#2 go to back of SDM.
+Chorus#2 and B section go to lobby.
+Adjust skydome for empty skies in back of SDM.
+Refine framing a bit in chorus#2.
 - 2020/11/19 - More cleanup/refining.
 Redo bridge#2.
 Lots more interpolations.
 - 2020/11/16 - Clean up a bunch of weird bone positions.
 Out-of-focus cleanup.
 Change up that intro clock thing.
 Interpolation refining.
 Add 1:40-1:49
 - 2020/11/14 - 1:12-1:23 modify to be variation/embelleshment of A section.
 1:23-1:40 first pass.